 The terms ‘cosmetic surgeon’ and ‘plastic surgeon’ are inaccurately used interchangeably, so it’s little surprise why many people think they are essentially the same.
 But there’s actually a really important distinction between the two terms.

 In Australia, current legislation allows any doctor with a medical degree to perform surgery.

 These doctors cannot call themselves plastic surgeons, but can indeed call themselves cosmetic surgeons.
-This might mean that a cosmetic surgeon has only a basic medical degree and additionally may have completed some further training.
+This might mean that a cosmetic surgeon has only a basic medical degree with some further training.

-Plastic surgeons, on the other hand, earn their specialist degree following their medical degree..
-A specialist Plastic Surgeon undertakes a minimum of 12 years medical and surgical education, including at least 5 years specialist post graduate training.
+Plastic surgeons, on the other hand, earn their specialist degree following their medical degree.
+A specialist Plastic Surgeon undertakes a minimum of 12 years medical and surgical education, including at least 5 years specialist post graduate training in a formal program.

 When it comes to certification, only plastic surgeons can be certified by RACS (more on this one below!)

-At Brighton Plastic Surgery, we are passionate about patient education, ensuring our potential customers know what to look for and what to ask when it comes to choosing a plastic surgeon they can trust to perform their procedure to the highest standard.
+At Brighton Plastic Surgery all our surgeons are specialist plastic surgeons and we are passionate about patient education, ensuring our potential patients know what to look for and what to ask when it comes to choosing a plastic surgeon they can trust to perform their procedure to the highest standard.

 Look for these 5 letters: FRACS